 Forget about the election.
 If that's the biggest thing you've been upset about this year, consider yourself lucky, and just get the fuck out of here now.
 Unless someone has died or you've lost someone close to you, just go.
 On May 22nd of this year, my wife lost both of her parents suddenly in what I'll only describe as a terrible tragedy, and leave it at that.
 To lose even one parent is a painful part of life, but to effectively lose both at the same time has been unconscionable to us.
 Much of our year was spent trying to gracefully wind down their business, taking care of numerous property issues both stateside and abroad, and other matters of estate.
 Caught in the middle of this has been my wife's adult brother, who is permanently disabled from a rare neurological disease, and whose full-time care has also become our responsibility.
 Recovering from this dual loss, the emotional burden of dual grieving, and learning to care for an individual with special needs is what has defined not just our year, but will shape the course of our lives going forward.
 I just wish this was all there was to handle this year.
 It wasn't.

-Just two weeks after the tragedy that struck my wife's parents, the world lost Jordan Jones, the poster child for the Testicular Cancer Awareness Foundation for which I've been blogging and volunteering hundreds of hours of my time to every year.
-It was a miracle that Jordan survived his Stage 4 (3c) testicular cancer originally diagnosed back in 2007, but survive he did, only for its unconscionable return in 2015, discovered prior to what would have been his 7 year follow-up appointment when he wasn't feeling well.
-Jordan fought the late-recurrence of his cancer with everything he had, and showed us all what it truly means to be a warrior.
-His fight helped to pave the way for others that will face this, for which he was proud, Jordan's incredibly brave words to me personally, but there wasn't to be a cure for Jordan's cancer.
-Jordan Paul Jones left our world on June 8th, 2016, a third terrible loss to mourn.
-I flew out to Grand Junction, CO to support the Jones family, to which I've become so attached and involved with, and attended his Celebration of Life service on July 8th, where I was honored to deliver the first eulogy before about 200 attendees.
+Just two weeks after the tragedy that struck my wife's parents, the world lost "J", the poster child for a nonprofit organization for which I'd blogged for and volunteered hundreds of hours of my time to for a span of several years.
+It was a miracle that J survived his Stage 4 (3c) testicular cancer originally diagnosed back in 2007, but survive he did, only for its unconscionable return in 2015, discovered prior to what would have been his 7 year follow-up appointment when he wasn't feeling well.
+J fought the late-recurrence of his cancer with everything he had, and showed us all what it truly means to be a warrior.
+His fight helped to pave the way for others that will face this, for which he was proud, J's incredibly brave words to me personally, but there wasn't to be a cure for J's cancer.
+He left our world on June 8th, 2016, a third terrible loss to mourn.
+I flew out of state to support his family, and to attend his celebration of life service.

 Try Grieving Three Losses at the Same Time

 Try emotionally processing not one, but three losses, at virtually the same time.
 You can't do it.
 You have to grieve sequentially, or put off grieving one in order to support another, and so that's what I did.
-I was in such a state of shock and disbelief, and grieving so heavily from our own losses, that I didn't actually shed my first tear for Jordan Jones until September 8th, three months after his death.
+I was in such a state of shock and disbelief, and grieving so heavily from our own losses, that I didn't actually shed my first tear for J until September 8th, three months after his death.
 That wasn't due to any lack of empathy, but rather a total and complete state of shock, and resulting emotional lockup.
-I had a brief chat with Jordan's mother, Kim Jones, that morning on September 8th, and there it hit me, sitting at my kitchen table over lunch.
-I finally fell to pieces over the loss of Jordan, and collapsed and cried my eyes out for over an hour, months after my eulogy and his celebration of life, with more tears yet to come.

 My heart has ached almost constantly from May through September.
 I suffered periods of terrible depressions and grieving, but had to put all of this pain away, and refused to let so much emotional wreckage from 2016 spoil our October month of anniversaries and birthdays.
 We had a wonderful month, but it was the calm before the election storm.
 The U.S. presidential election in November was going to be awful no matter what.
 Both candidates were truly terrible (yes, that means Hillary Clinton, too), and don't even fucking try to deny it anymore.
 What was most upsetting about the election for me wasn't who won, but seeing people that I genuinely loved and cared about tearing other's throats out on social media, and saying the most awful and once again "unconscionable" (and completely untrue!) things about others, all because they voted differently.
 Bigotry is a very overused word now, and it takes one to know one.
 If some of these people want to know who the true bigots are, all they need to do is go take a long and hard look in the fucking mirror.
 I was already well beyond emotional burnout before the election.
 After the election, self-protective instincts kicked in and I simply stopped reading much of anything on social media, and have never really started again.
 With how people were reacting, you'd think someone had died.
 Oh, bad joke maybe?
 What ever happened to the idea that if you wouldn't say something to someone's face, you shouldn't say it at all?
 Now everybody goes filter free to the world on social media.
 If that's how social media is going to be now, count me the fuck out.